nexendrie/rss/docs/index.md

 ?>
 ```

-You can also set language, copyright, managingEditor, webMaster and ttl for channel by setting property of the same name on Generator.
+You can also set language, copyright, managingEditor, webMaster and ttl for channel by adding those keys to the info parameter.

-We add generator and docs to channel but you can change their values by setting property of the same name Generator.
+We add generator and docs to channel but you can change their values by adding those keys to the info parameter.
 If you do not want to have them in your channel at all, set their values to an empty string.

 The item contains properties author, comments and guid which when set will be added to the generated xml.